At the Immigrant's Table

 Meanwhile, chop garlic and parsley finely.

-Serve as a topping for boiled or baked potatoes, with veggie burgers, meat (if that's your thing), vegan shawarma, or just plain ol' pitas.
+Serve as a topping for boiled or baked potatoes, with veggie burgers, pita sandwiches, vegan shawarma, or just plain ol' pitas.
+Alternatively, serve as part of a Mezze platter.
+Note that it can be served at room temperature or from the fridge.

 Storage